AtulSinghArora/QR/_/README.md

 I am a postdoctoral researcher at [Caltech](https://iqim.caltech.edu/people/postdocs/), working under the supervision of Thomas VIDICK (presently at [Weizmann](https://www.weizmann.ac.il/pages/)).

 I am fascinated by the emergence of physical insight from the application of quantum mechanics to solving computational or cryptographic tasks.
 I was initially drawn to the field by the possibility of having information theoretic security in certain cryptographic settings (e.g. key distribution, coin flipping).
-Currently, I am excited by the prospect of understanding and testing various aspects of quantum mechanics under computational assumptions (e.g. collapse binding, compressed oracle simulation, quantum depth).
+Currently, I am excited by the prospect of understanding and testing various aspects of quantum mechanics under computational assumptions (e.g. compressed oracle simulation, quantum depth).

 <sub> [ atul.singh.arora@gmail.com | asarora@caltech.edu ] </sub>